 Yannick Nézet-Séguin - Biography

-Montreal-born Yannick Nézet-Séguin assumed the interim title of Music Director Designate of the Metropolitan Opera, New York at the start of the 2017–18 season and in September 2018 will become its third Music Director, two years earlier than originally planned.
-This season is also his tenth, and last, as Music Director of the Rotterdam Philharmonic and will draw to a close with the orchestra’s centenary celebrations in Rotterdam in June and a summer tour of the leading European festivals.
-He continues thereafter as Honorary Conductor.
-He remains as Music Director of the Philadelphia Orchestra, a role he has held since 2012, and as Artistic Director and Principal Conductor of the Orchestre Métropolitain (Montreal), where he has served since 2000.
+Yannick Nézet-Séguin became third Music Director of the Metropolitan Opera, New York in September 2018.
+His tenth, and last, season as Music Director of the Rotterdam Philharmonic was crowned by the orchestra’s centenary celebrations in Rotterdam in June 2018, a summer tour of the leading European festivals and his appointment as Honorary Conductor.
+He remains Music Director of the Philadelphia Orchestra, a role he has held since 2012, and Artistic Director and Principal Conductor of the Orchestre Métropolitain (Montreal), where he has served since 2000.
 In September 2019, it was announced that he had accepted a lifetime contract with the Orchestre Métropolitain – a move that reflects the profound mutual trust between players, management and conductor.

 In 2008 he was appointed Principal Guest Conductor of the London Philharmonic Orchestra, a post he held until 2014.
-He made his BBC Proms debut the following year with the Scottish Chamber Orchestra, returning in 2010 and 2013 with the Rotterdam Philharmonic.
+He made his BBC Proms debut in 2009 with the Scottish Chamber Orchestra, returning in 2010 and 2013 with the Rotterdam Philharmonic.
 In 2013 he was announced as Artist-in-Residence at the Konzerthaus Dortmund for a three-year period.

 His inaugural concerts as Music Director of the Philadelphia Orchestra received rave reviews and included his Carnegie Hall debut, conducting the Verdi Requiem.
 Alongside regular subscription and touring programmes, he leads three Carnegie Hall concerts each season.
-He has now extended his commitment to the orchestra until at least the 2025–26 season, continuing a relationship with his players that has won praise around the world.
-They are currently in the middle of a season-long celebration of the centenary of Leonard Bernstein: in March 2018 they will be joined by Jean-Yves Thibaudet for concerts featuring Bernstein’s Symphony No.2 for piano and orchestra, and the following month they will perform the Chichester Psalms in Philadelphia and at Carnegie Hall.
-Other forthcoming highlights include concerts with pianist Hélène Grimaud and a semi-staged production of Tosca (both May 2018).
+He has now extended his commitment to the orchestra until at least the 2025–26 season.

 Nézet-Séguin is equally at home on the concert platform and in the opera pit.
-He made his debut at the Salzburg Festival in 2008 with a new production of Roméo et Juliette, returning to the city for the 2010 Mozartwoche, for Don Giovanni at the 2010 and 2011 summer festivals, for concerts with the Vienna Philharmonic in 2015 and for Haydn’s Die Schöpfung with the Chamber Orchestra of Europe in 2016 and two appearances with the Symphonieorchester des Bayerischen Rundfunks at the 2019 summer festival.
-He made his debut at the Teatro alla Scala in 2011, has also conducted at the Royal Opera House, Covent Garden, the Vienna Staatsoper and Netherlands Opera, and has established a highly successful Mozart opera series at the Baden-Baden Festspielhaus with the COE.
+He made his debut at the Salzburg Festival in 2008 with a new production of Roméo et Juliette, returning to the city for the 2010 Mozartwoche, Don Giovanni at the 2010 and 2011 summer festivals, concerts with the Vienna Philharmonic in 2015, Haydn’s Die Schöpfung with the Chamber Orchestra of Europe in 2016 and two appearances with the Symphonieorchester des Bayerischen Rundfunks at the 2019 summer festival.
+He made his debut at the Teatro alla Scala in 2011, has also conducted at the Royal Opera House, Covent Garden, the Vienna Staatsoper and Netherlands Opera, and has helped lead a highly successful Mozart cycle at the Baden-Baden Festspielhaus with the COE.
 Previously Chorus Master, Assistant Conductor and Music Adviser at Opéra de Montréal, during his time there he led productions of L’incoronazione di Poppea, Il barbiere di Siviglia, Così fan tutte, Pelléas et Mélisande, L’elisir d’amore, Wozzeck, Madama Butterfly, Salome and Elektra.

-Released on 2 February 2018, Visions of Prokofiev showcases Lisa Batiashvili’s performances of the Russian composer’s two violin concertos together with arrangements of three much-loved excerpts from his stage works.
-Nézet-Séguin is once more at the helm of the Chamber Orchestra of Europe.
-Following on from their acclaimed live performances of the work, he and the Philadelphia Orchestra (together with three choirs, a marching band and a rich array of soloists) have now recorded Leonard Bernstein’s Mass – the first time this eclectic and epic work will have appeared in the DG catalogue.
-Mass is scheduled for release in March 2018.
+Released in February 2018, Visions of Prokofiev showcases Lisa Batiashvili’s performances of Prokofiev’s violin concertos together with arrangements of three excerpts from his stage works.
+Nézet-Séguin is once more at the helm of the COE.
+After giving acclaimed live performances of the work, he and the Philadelphia Orchestra recorded Bernstein’s Mass, which was added to the DG catalogue (its first appearance there) in March 2018.
 Released three months later, The Rotterdam Philharmonic Orchestra Collection is a 6CD set of previously unissued live recordings hand-picked by Nézet-Séguin.